The Perfect Provincetown Vacation Rental

 Relish – This delightful little cafe is located almost across the street from our rental.
 It is a great place for a bagel and a cup of coffee or take-out sandwiches to bring to the beach.

 Joon Bar + Kitchen – Located less than a block from the house, this cozy restaurant and wine bar serving new American cuisine.

 The Squealing Pig – An Irish Pub known for its considerable microbrew bottle beer list, Wellfleet oysters and a line out the door even at lunchtime.

 The Lobster Pot – This iconic Provincetown restaurant located overlooks the harbor and serving the freshest seafood and steaks.

 Cafe Heaven – A neighborhood spot with the best brunch.
 Come back in the evening for dinner in the bar room.

-No matter what time of year you plan a road trip to Provincetown there will be plenty to see and do.
-It has miles of seashore, museums and galleries just waiting to be explored.
+No matter what time of year you plan to visit Provincetown there will be plenty to see and do.
+There are miles of seashore, museums, and galleries for exploring.

 Ptown Bikes – Renting bikes is the easiest way to get around.
 We rented from Ptown on Bradford street.
 You can make reservations online before you arrive.

 Herring Cove Beach – Just a ten-minute bike ride away is Provincetown’s most popular beach.
-There are clean public restrooms, outdoor showers, picnic tables and a snack bar that is open seasonally.
+There are clean public restrooms, outdoor showers, picnic tables.
+A snack bar is open seasonally.

 Disclosure: Thank you to HomeAway for this beautiful home away from home.
 I received no other compensation for this review.
 And as always, this post reflects the honest opinion of my experience without outside influence.